angular/angular-bazel-example/README.md

 This is part of the ABC project.
 The overall goal is to make it possible to develop Angular applications the same way we do at Google.

-Learn more about Bazel and Angular at http://bazel.angular.io
+Learn more about Bazel and Angular at https://bazel.angular.io

+This example is deployed at https://bazel.angular.io/example

 ## Guide to the example